weusdapper/Allele-Group-Data-marketplace/README.md

 ## 💻 Advanced Features

-Ocean Market also includes a number of advanced features that are suitable for an enterprise data market, such as:
+Formidable Data Market also includes a number of advanced features that are suitable for an enterprise data market, such as:

 - Role based access control
 - Allow and deny lists